 “WHAT?!”
 Aeryn screamed, causing several people around them to fall silent in hopes of eavesdropping on their conversation.
 Gemma looked up from her breakfast in horror when she realized her mistake.

 “Shit,” the blonde swore.
 “Shit, shit, shit.”

-Aeryn didn’t wait for an explanation and sprinted out of the Great Hall without delay - she even lost Gemma as she hiked up the stairs.
-By the time she made it to the Hospital Wing, Aeryn was out of breath but she burst into the room regardless.
-She put her hands on her knees and heaved deeply as spots slowly faded out of her field of vision.
-When she finally looked up, she saw Peter standing in the opposite corner of the Wing, his face white with terror.
+Aeryn didn’t wait for an explanation and sprinted out of the Great Hall without delay; she even lost Gemma as she hiked up the stairs.
+By the time she made it to the Hospital Wing, Aeryn was out of breath, but she burst into the room regardless.
+She put her hands on her knees, heaved deeply as spots slowly faded out of her field of vision, and when she finally looked up, saw Peter standing in the opposite corner of the Wing, his face white with terror.